 3. Indian Seasoning Mix

-There are now many research studies in animals and humans showing health benefits for turmeric and curcumin in tens of medical illness ranging from heart disease, high cholesterol, diabetes, Alzheimer’s disease and cancer.
+There are now many research studies in animals and humans showing health benefits for turmeric and curcumin in tens of medical illnesses, ranging from heart disease, high cholesterol, diabetes, Alzheimer’s disease, and cancer.

 My advice to protect your health?
 Take the simple step of throwing out the oldy moldy spice bottles in your kitchen and buy some new bottles with organic labels.
 Add spices to your meals, make them colorful and zesty, and take advantage of the bounty of natural healing compounds, the original farmacy.